RONR95/coder-images/README.md

 ### Possible Causes

 - VM we archived the `.tar` file is not stable
-- The VM has [win-rar](https://www.win-rar.com/) installed while the PC in the airtight environment has [7zip](https://www.7-zip.org/) installed
+- The VM has an old [win-rar](https://www.win-rar.com/) version installed while the PC in the airtight environment has the latest version of [7zip](https://www.7-zip.org/)

 ### Solution